 As a vastly experienced Wedding and Function DJ, I have many years of seeing full dance floors and knowing what does and also doesn’t work.
 My music collection is vast covering all age groups and tastes.

 I have 4 key recommendations:

-- Pre-Party Meeting – These are advisable and essential for wedding bookings, as I get to meet you and understand in more detail your party and what you and your guests like.
+- Pre-Party Meeting – These consultation meetings are advisable and certainly essential for wedding bookings.
+I get to meet you and understand in more detail your celebration and what you and your guests like.
 It’s also a chance to discuss music.

 4. Don’t Play Songs – I would cover this at a meeting.
 If there are any specific songs which should be avoided I can ensure these are not played.

 Any finally, and to assist you, here is a link to the Top 100 wedding dance songs .